Welcome to today's edition of the Rush 24-7 podcast.

 But on Friday, we kind of broom that out of the way and open it up to whatever you want to talk about.

-And it's a I think a golden opportunity for callers to ask preguntas and make points that they maybe haven't heard made here or think should be made, or just satisfy curiosity about anything.
+And it's a, I think, a golden opportunity for callers to ask preguntas and make points that they maybe haven't heard made here or think should be made or just satisfy curiosity about anything.

-So again, telephone number 800-282-288-2.
+So again, telephone number 800-282-2882.

-Okay, let's let's just get into this NBC Wall Street Journal poll that just totally turned Washington upside down yesterday.
+Okay, let's just get into this NBC Wall Street Journal poll that just totally turned Washington upside down yesterday.

 It is the NBC poll, and it panicked the Republicans.